Asynchronous Task Execution with QgsTask

 def run(self) -> bool:

-"""Executed in a background thread.
-Return True on success, False on failure."""
+"""Execute in a background thread.
+Return True on success, False on failure.

 try: